Dicklesworthstone/swiss_army_llama/README.md

 ## Features

-1. **Text Embedding Computation**: Utilizes pre-trained LLama2 and other LLMs via llama_cpp and langchain to generate embeddings for any provided text, including token-level embeddings that capture more nuanced information about the content.
+1. **Text Embedding Computation**: Utilizes pre-trained LLama2 and other LLMs via llama_cpp to generate embeddings for any provided text, including token-level embeddings that capture more nuanced information about the content.
 2. **Embedding Caching**: Efficiently stores and retrieves computed embeddings in SQLite, minimizing redundant computations.
 It supports caching both fixed-sized embedding vectors and token-level embeddings.
 3. **Advanced Similarity Measurements and Retrieval**: Utilizes the author's own `fast_vector_similarity` library written in Rust to offer highly optimized advanced similarity measures such as `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and `hoeffding_d`.
 Semantic search across cached embeddings is also supported using FAISS vector searching.
 4. **Two-Step Advanced Semantic Search**: The API first leverages FAISS and cosine similarity for rapid filtering, and then applies additional similarity measures like `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and `hoeffding_d` for a more nuanced comparison.